sebastiansledz/vue-web-component/README.md

 Create a **vue.config.js** file in the root of our application (next to the package.json).
 This is where webpack config is written in Vue CLI 3.

-We will need to install webpack to use its **LimitChunkCountPlugin**.
-We will also need to pass the config to delete split chunks.
+We will use webpack **LimitChunkCountPlugin** plugin and pass the config to delete split chunks.

-run `npm install webpack --save`

 ```javascript
 // vue.config.js